 - Notice Wandering: Acknowledge thoughts without judgment.

-- Gently Return: Redirect focus to your breath.
+- Gently Return: Notice the distraction and come back to the breath.

 - Repeat: Continue for 5–20 minutes.

 Quick Tip: Don’t stress if your mind wanders—it’s normal!
-Each return builds focus.
+Each return can build attention.

 2. Pomodoro with Mindful Breaks

 The Pomodoro Technique uses 25-minute work intervals with short breaks.
-Adding mindful breaks makes it a top mindfulness technique for focus.
+Adding mindful breaks makes it a go-to attention technique—a staple of mindful productivity.

-Pomodoro fosters intense focus, while mindful breaks (e.g., breathing) prevent distraction loops, reducing fatigue and boosting brain recovery.
+Pomodoro can foster sustained engagement, while mindful breaks (e.g., breathing) help prevent distraction loops and may support recovery.

 When to Use It